Who am I?

 Jan 2021 - Present

-Once my contract under the University of Nottingham expired, I was taken on by OST on a permanent contract to continue improving PsychoPy, particularly the user interface.
+Once my contract under the University of Nottingham expired, I was taken on by OST on a permanent basis to continue working on PsychoPy, particularly the user interface.

 Python Programmer for Psychopy